TheThingSystem/steward/nodewiki/steward/Philosophy.md

 ### An Important Digression
 There are many positive features of _node.js_ that make it ideal as an implementation language.
 The steward's curators hope to attract a large number of contributors adding modules to manage more things in the home.
-This brings to mind another criticism of the market situation: it currently encourages very poor allocation of resources.
+This brings to mind another criticism of the current market situation: it currently encourages very poor allocation of resources.

 Let's say you've built a really nice thing.
 For now, let's call it a _macguffin_.
-Your passion is bring the best possible macguffins to market, so that people everywhere can revel in the macguffiness of it all.
+Your passion is to bring the best possible macguffins to market, so that people everywhere can revel in the macguffiness of it all.
 In today's market however,
 it's not enough for you to design, manufacture, and market macguffins.
-You also have to write an app for each of the different smart platforms (2 or 4, depending on how you count).
+You also have to write a macguffin management app for each of the different smart platforms (2 or 4, depending on how you count).
 You also need to design, provision, and operate a cloud service to allow remote access to the macguffins in the home.
 Even after you go sideways on all that, the macguffins in the home don't interact with anything else in the home.